uhub/awesome-actionscript/README.md

 * [mikesoylu/fortia](https://github.com/mikesoylu/fortia) - a minimal 2D actionscript game library
 * [joshtynjala/starling-preloader](https://github.com/joshtynjala/starling-preloader) - An example preloader for Starling Framework running in Adobe Flash Player in a web browser
 * [jimojon/Multipart.as](https://github.com/jimojon/Multipart.as) - AS3 multipart form data request generator
+* [Stupeflix/WebcamRecorder](https://github.com/Stupeflix/WebcamRecorder) - A chromeless ActionScript 3 Library for video/audio/still image recording from webcams.
 * [sshilko/jQuery-AS3-Webcam](https://github.com/sshilko/jQuery-AS3-Webcam) - jQuery wrapper for capturing web camera images written with ActionScript 3
 * [away3d/integration-examples-fp11](https://github.com/away3d/integration-examples-fp11) - Actionscript examples demonstrating the use of the Away3D engine for Flash Player 11 in combination with other actionscript libraries
-* [Stupeflix/WebcamRecorder](https://github.com/Stupeflix/WebcamRecorder) - A chromeless ActionScript 3 Library for video/audio/still image recording from webcams.
-* [distriqt/ANE-Firebase](https://github.com/distriqt/ANE-Firebase) - Native Extensions allowing access to the Google Firebase infrastructure
 * [tomnewton/AS3AStar](https://github.com/tomnewton/AS3AStar) - Fast actionscript 3 astar pathfinding algorithm.
 * [mikkoh/AS3-Airplay](https://github.com/mikkoh/AS3-Airplay) - This is an implementation of Apple's Airplay written in Actionscript 3.
 * [MattesGroeger/as3-cheats](https://github.com/MattesGroeger/as3-cheats) - Provides an easy way to use cheat codes with ActionScript 3.0.